-Those Backing 'Economic Apartheid' Targeting Us: Guptas of South Africa
+Those Backing 'Economic Apartheid' Targeting Us, Say South Africa's Guptas

 The Guptas migrated from Saharanpur to explore business opportunities abroad in early 90s.
 Today, they are battling allegations of using close ties with South African President Jacob Zuma to influence government decisions.

-Atul Gupta — one of the three Gupta brothers — has rubbished the charges against the family.
+File photo of Atul Gupta — one of the three Gupta brothers.
 (Original image: Atul Gupta/LinkedIn)

+This 2017 interview given by Atul Gupta – one of the three Gupta brothers – to CNN-News18’s Joydeep Gupta has been republished after the United States on Thursday announced sanctions against the high-profile Indian-origin family for running a "significant corruption network" that leveraged its political connections to engage in bribery, capture government contracts and misappropriate state assets.

 New Delhi: They migrated from Uttar Pradesh to South Africa in the 1990s and slowly established a business empire ranging from mining and energy to media and railways.